M-Zaid-Git/pustacks/DEPLOYMENT-GUIDE.md

 - Check Cloudinary console for preset creation

 ### File Uploads Fail
-- Verify all environment variables are correct
+- Verify all environment variables are correct in Netlify dashboard
 - Check browser console for errors
 - Ensure upload preset is created and configured
+- Test locally first with `npm run dev`

 ### Admin Panel Access Issues
 - URL should be: `your-site.netlify.app/admin/login`